mischa-hildebrand/CloudKitSyncTest/README.md

 #### Additional Requirement:
 * Any change should also be reflected on any other devices where the same iCloud user is logged in with minimal latency.

+> [!WARNING]
+> To keep tiings simple, the widget always uses entity with the newert creation date.
+(It's not configurable.)
+So when you create a new item in the app, the item that the widget displays changes.